Plenary Session #1: Reimagining Sustainability in the 21st Century

 Panelists will explore the role of communication and media in both promoting and impeding sustainability.
 They will also discuss the role of various actors, including governments, industry, advocacy organizations, community groups, and the environmental justice movement at the global, national, and local level.
 Of particular interest will be the practices that move beyond merely sustaining, towards thriving societies and cultures.

-Chair: Kerrie Foxwell-Norton, Chair, Environmental Impact Committee, IAMCR / School of Humanities, Languages and Social Science, Griffith University
+Chair: Kerrie Foxwell-Norton, Environmental Impact Committee, IAMCR / School of Humanities, Languages & Social Science, Griffith University (Queensland, Australia)

 Centre for Sustainable Agriculture, University of Free State, South Africa (Bloemfontein, South Africa)

 Ms. Ngwenya is also an International Development Consultant with 25 years of experience in the Food & Nutrition Security, Agriculture and Natural Resources and beyond.
 Her expertise include agricultural education and training, extension & advisory services, research, Policy, organisational development and Communications for Development.